-The administrator's hours of availability and child/staff ratios are posted in a noticeable place in the center for review.
+The administrator's hours of availability to meet with parents and child/staff ratios are posted in a noticeable place in the center for review.

 The licensing record, including licensing inspection reports, complaint investigation reports, and evaluation forms from the building and fire departments, is available for review upon written request from the Ohio department of job and family services.